-George has a dual career in both medicine and information technology.
-He practiced primary care medicine in the Bay Area for over 14 years and has served in an executive capacity for several public software companies including Autodesk Australia and EleTel.
-He has designed and brought to market healthcare applications as a senior product manager at salesforce.com and Healthline.com.
+Dr. Krucik has a dual career in both medicine and information technology.
+He has practiced primary care medicine in the Bay Area for more than 14 years and has served in an executive capacity for several public software companies, including Autodesk Australia and EleTel.

-George graduated with a BS in Computer Science and Mathematics and an MD from the University of Manitoba, in Canada.
-He recently graduated with an MBA from the University of San Francisco.
+Dr. Krucik received a B.S. in computer science and mathematics and a medical degree from the University of Manitoba, in Canada.
+Additionally, he has an MBA from the University of San Francisco.

 Jennifer Monti, MD, MPH